m-n-zuk/DareIT_cloud_challenge/README.md

 *[description in progress]*

 ## Project Status

 Project is: _in progress_

 ## Room for Improvement

 To do:
+- consider divide my workflow
+> when we change something in `website` folder - create new image and replace only, but when we change something more, connecting with deployment - whole deployment process will start again
 - bonus (cloud function)
 - static IP for my website
 - 'cleaning' in .yml files